Asc2011/abstract_rcu/README.md

 `abstract_rcu.nim` is strictly a proof-of-concept and not intended for other purposes than exploring, testing and understanding the concept behind Read-Copy-Update and Hazard-Pointers.
 A formal proof of correctness is included in the above cited work.
 In Figure.2 the authors show the conceptual algorithm of RCU.
-This is covered in `src/abstract_rcu.nim`.
+This is covered in `src/abstract_rcu.nim`.<br>
-[Figure.3](src/ds_rcu/counter.md) shows a Counter-type with RCU-memory-reclamation. `src/ds_rcu/counter.nim` tries to implement the counter.
-More concurrent data-structures might follow, if it turns out that Nim is a suitable workbench for such developments.
+[Figure.3](src/ds_rcu/counter.md) shows a Counter-type with RCU-memory-reclamation. `src/ds_rcu/counter.nim` tries to implement this counter.
+More lockfree data-structures will follow, if it turns out that Nim is a suitable workbench for such developments.

-Further information on RCU :
+More information on RCU and HP
   - [Wikipedia]( https://en.wikipedia.org/wiki/Read-copy-update) [ en.wikipedia.org/wiki/Read-copy-update ]
+  - [Wikipedia](https://en.wikipedia.org/wiki/Hazard_pointer) [ en.wikipedia.org/wiki/Hazard_pointer ]
   - McKenney, Walpole, 2007, _'What is RCU, fundamentally?'_, Linux Weekly News [ http://lwn.net/Articles/262464/ ]

 #### Figure.2, page-7